 We started off with an egg and spoon race.
-We had some plastic eggs from Easter so we used those, if you’re planning to use real eggs then I would suggest you hard boil them first, we dropped ours loads and I wouldn’t want to waste that many eggs, let alone clean them up!
+We had a plastic egg and spoon set* from Easter so we used those, if you’re planning to use real eggs then I would suggest you hard boil them first, we dropped ours loads and I wouldn’t want to waste that many eggs, let alone clean them up!

 If we do another sports day at home I plan to add a “weight lifting” element in.
 My kid’s are fascinated by strong man competitions so I think they’d really enjoy it.

 Other Strength Competiton Ideas for a Family Sports Day

 - We have an old tyre in our garden and I think something along the lines of “how long can you hold the tyre for” would work well, you could do that with anything heavy.